GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 On the other hand, don't disable a submit button waiting on complete and valid user input.
 For example, don't just leave a **Save Address** button disabled because something is missing or invalid.
 That doesn't help the user—they may continue to tap or click the button and assume that it's broken.
-Instead, explain to the user what's gone wrong and what they need to do if they attempt to submit the form with invalid data.
+Instead, if users attempt to submit a form with invalid data, explain to them what's gone wrong and what to do to fix it.
 This is particularly important on mobile, where data entry is more difficult and missing or invalid form data may not be visible on the user's screen by the time they attempt to submit a form.